A quick guide to creating a one-page business plan:

 This section doesn’t need page-long bios or a list of the degrees your team holds.
 Simply note who is driving the ship and what qualifies them to do it.

 Build Impossible was founded by BIG, a new venture growth lab with a proven framework for turning high-potential ideas into sustainable companies.
-The Build team is led by senior coach Christine Hart, an entrepreneur and coaching platform veteran, and supported by content and marketing specialists.
+The Build team is led by lead coach Christine Hart, an entrepreneur and coaching platform veteran, and supported by content and marketing specialists.

 What are your goals?
 Where are you aiming to be 6 months, 1 year, and 5 years out?
 Is your business seasonal?